“ESP migrations are brutal. There’s no way you can do it that fast. Right?”

 I would be remiss if I didn’t include a sentiment from one of our clients.
-Andrew Watt, former CRM leader at 1-800 Contacts noted post-implementation of their program, “The experience has been a true partnership.
+A CRM leader at one notable Cordial client, mentioned post-implementation: “The experience has been a true partnership.
 Cordial was extremely engaged with our team, and they had a flawless IP warm-up plan, which they customized to our needs.”

 How do we do it?
 Why can we do it so fast?
 I think the best person to answer is Cordial’s head of Client Experience—our Chief Revenue Officer, Rachel Bergman.